 Imèr – San Silvestro – Passo Gòbbera – Col dei Bètteghe – Via Nòva

-Certainly, the presence of the ancient church right at the entrance of the Primiero Valley, on the steep cliff of Mount Totoga, claims its roots in history and legend.
-This hike starts from Imèr and leads to the small church.
+Certainly, the presence of an ancient church right at the entrance of Primiero Valley, on the steep cliff of Mount Totoga, claims its roots in history and legend.
+This hike starts from Imèr and leads to the small church…

 The walk passes through places that are far from being popular, on the slope of Padella, on the south-eastern of the village of Transacqua, allowing you to step into the beauty and the absolute silence of the characteristic places.

 Malga Ces – Cavallazza – Lago della Cavallazza – Laghetti di Colbricón

 This route starts from Malga Ces, located at the edge of of San Martino di Castrozza.
 The hike, fully developing in the Lagorai range, goes to the summit of Cavallazza, then continues passing by the Lake of Cavallazza, for then passing by the alpine lakes of Colbricón.

 This hike, also suitable for non-experienced hikers, is part of a wide list of routes for runners and hikers proposed by Malga Ces.
 Main feature of this route that passes by the hut of Malga Valcigolèra is the unique atmosphere created by a mid-altitude forest heritage environment…